 Our Half Hour Halo Visit : In Out Blessed & Dusted

-Names are not needed here https://en.wikipedia.org/wiki/Temple ; only the rhythm of arrival matters.
+Names, people often use them as https://en.wikipedia.org/wiki/Temple ; only the rhythm of arrival matters.
 Repeat the small syllables that steady you and the space will answer.
 This is the beginning of attention made visible.
 So, welcome to “Our Half Hour Halo Visit : In Out Blessed & Dusted”.

 To know the deets of from our balcony’s to the world on new year’s eve, click on From Our Balcony To The World : New Year’s Eve – Wander, Feast & Thrive